brokechubb/Jakey/README.md

 For more information about GPLv3, visit [https://www.gnu.org/licenses/gpl-3.0](https://www.gnu.org/licenses/gpl-3.0)

+## 📞 Support & Feedback

+Have questions, found a bug, or want to share feedback?
+Head over to our [GitHub Discussions](https://github.com/brokechubb/Jakey/discussions) to connect with the community and developers!

+Don't forget to ⭐ star the project if you find it useful - it helps others discover Jakey and keeps the motivation high!

 ---

 ## 🙏 Acknowledgment

 This project takes inspiration from the original [JakeyBot](https://github.com/zavocc/JakeyBot) by [zavocc](https://github.com/zavocc).
-While this implementation is built from the ground up with completely different architecture and features, we acknowledge that the name "Jakey" and the general concept of an AI-powered Discord assistant originated from that project.
+While this implementation is built from the ground up with completely different architecture and features, I acknowledge that the name "Jakey" and the general concept of an AI-powered Discord assistant originated from that project.
 The Jakey Self-Bot project has evolved into a distinct implementation with self-botting capabilities, MCP memory systems, and advanced tool integration that differ significantly from the original.

 ---